COMMONLY USED ROLEX TERMINOLOGY & DEFINITIONS

 Strap: leather strap with traditional Ardillon buckles

-ROLEX BRACELET LINK TERMS:
+ROLEX BRACELET LINK TERMINOLOGY:

 D link: slang term for the hollow jubilee link